mnr-18/Fides-code/README.md

 (see the Deployment instruction in the Referee folder for more details)
 ### Interacting with referee contract
 - *Interaction between server and SC*: Using the browser interface that uses Web3.js library.
-This library gives Ethereum module for interacting with Ethereum network.
+This library gives Ethereum module for interacting with Ethereum network. (see the setup instruction in Sever/Server_to_SC)